fssa-batch3/hemanath.muralikrishnan__web_project/README.md

     - Expected Result:
         - The user is redirected to the user profile page.

+### Profile page
+- Scenario 1: Successfully showing the profile page.
+    - Steps:
+        1. Navigate to the profile page.
+        2. The user can updae their informations and add there address,update address.
+        3. click the edit button to update or add details and click save button to update the details.
+    - Expected Result:
+        The user profile gets updated.

 ### View products/items
 - Scenario 1: Successfully view products/items